kabukky/journey/README.md

 NOTE: For a minimum of security, "HttpsUsage" should always be set to at least "AdminOnly" to ensure your login credentials and cookies are being sent using an encrypted connection.

+**"Url"**

+This will change the url of your Journey blog.
+You have to change this to the host name the blog is supposed to be reachable under.

+The "Url" setting will be used to generate links to the blog (rss feeds and @blog.url helper) and for redirecton of http connections to https.

+### 3. Choose a theme

+The Promenade theme is included by default to make Journey work out of the box.
+However, it is only intended to be used on a one author, personal website.

+For a fully fledged, multiple author blog experience try the [Casper](https://github.com/TryGhost/Casper) theme from the makers of Ghost.

+[Download it](https://github.com/TryGhost/Casper/releases) and place the Casper directory in content/themes folder (e.g. /home/your-user/journey/content/themes).
+Then select Casper from your admin panel under Settings/Blog.

+Then try some other themes!
+There's a whole world of Ghost themes out there.
+Find the one you like best.

+### 3. Write your own theme

+Finally, you can always write your own theme and use it with Journey.
+Start by visiting [http://themes.ghost.org]{http://themes.ghost.org) and by reading one of the many tutorials that show you how to create a Ghost theme!

 ## Building from source
 Prerequisites